OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

 ### Apply conditional formatting

-This sample applies a conditional formatting to the currently used range in the worksheet.
+This sample applies conditional formatting to the currently used range in the worksheet.
 The conditional formatting is a green fill for the top 10% of values.

 ```TypeScript
 async function main(context: Excel.RequestContext) {